unexist/blog/_drafts/nomad.md

 With its massive ecosystem and all the different companies, that provide even more services, it is a big solution to ~~even bigger~~ *enterprisy* problems.

-On multiple occasions I thought about setting up a small [Kubernetes][] cluster on my own, but to be honest the initial drag to get it running usually beat my original usecase *and* every bit of motivation.
+On multiple occasions, I thought about setting up a small [Kubernetes][] cluster on my own, but to be honest the initial drag to get it running usually beats my original usecase *and* every bit of motivation.

-Isn't there something more lightweight?
+Isn't there something lightweight?

 ## What is Nomad?